 - Director of Communications and External Relations, Geir Mikalsen

 - Director of Organization and Governance, Bjørg Marit Eknes

 - Preparedness coordinator: HR Senior Adviser Sylvi K Larsen

-- Rector Øystein Thøgersen participates in the Preparedness Management meetings during the pandemic and in other crisis situations if necessary.
+- Rector Øystein Thøgersen participates in the Preparedness Management meetings in crisis situations if necessary.

 sikresiden.no gives advice on how to prepare for and react to different crisis situations